 Candidates should be enrolled currently in a thesis-requiring Master of Science program or a Ph.D. program, or have received the degree within the year preceding the application deadline.
 It is not required that they possess the D.V.M. degree, and non-D.V.M. candidates are encouraged to apply.
 The area of study and research should clearly involve some aspect of poultry health or disease.
 The major professor or at least one member of the student’s graduate committee should be a member in good standing of AAAP.
-The award(s) will be competitive and will be given for travel to the American Veterinary Medical Association’s meeting, to present a paper.
+The award(s) will be competitive and will be given for travel to the American American Association of Avian Pathologists' Annual Meeting, to present a paper.
 The AAAP Board of Directors will determine the number of awards and the provision of travel expenses up to $1,500.
 Award winner(s) will submit an expense report and receipts to the AAAP office.
 The award was first given in 2002.

 1. The candidate should submit a one-to-two page abstract describing the original research conducted by the candidate.
-Those selected to receive the award will be expected to present an oral presentation of their research to the Avian Medicine Section of the Annual Meeting of the American Veterinary Medical Association.
-Please note that applying for the scholarship is separate process from submitting an abstract to present at the Avian Medicine Section of the AVMA meeting.
+Those selected to receive the award will be expected to present an oral presentation of their research at the American Association of Avian Pathologists' Annual Meeting.
+Please note that applying for the scholarship is separate process from submitting an abstract.
 Applicants should do both.

 2. A copy of a current curriculum vitae.